ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 (17)".

-# DNS Filtering Techniques and Their Limitations {#techniques}
+# DNS Filtering Techniques and Their Limitations {#existing-techniques}

-DNS responses can be filtered by sending a bogus (also called, "forged") A or AAAA response, NXDOMAIN error or empty answer, or an extended DNS error (EDE) code defined in {{!RFC8914}}.
+Today, DNS responses can be filtered by sending a bogus (also called "forged") A or AAAA response, NXDOMAIN error or empty answer, or an extended DNS error (EDE) code defined in {{!RFC8914}}.
 Each of these methods have advantages and disadvantages that are discussed below: